TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Languages/Index.rst

 The :ref:`Frontend Localization Guide <t3l10n:start>` contains detailed information about setting up a multilingual web site and how to actually do the translation and localization.

+The :ref:`Site Handling <coreapi:sitehandling-basics>` documentation contains
+information about how to configure your site to add more languages.